LeoSaucedo/rikka-bot/README.md

 - `;hugme` - Hugs you.
 - `;hug @user` - Hugs the specified user.

-##### Economy System
-Rikka's economy system consists of a global leaderboard.
-Currently, you can get points in two ways: Getting questions right with the `;trivia` command, and upvoting the bot.
-- `;score` - Displays your score, globally.
-- `;collect vote` - Collects 5 points if you have upvoted the bot [here](https://discordbots.org/bot/430482288053059584/vote).
-- `;collect daily` - Gets your daily collections.
-##### Trivia Commands
-- `;trivia` - Returns the help menu for trivia.
-- `;ask` - Returns a randomly selected question.
-- `;a (attempt)` - Tests the given attempt to see if it is correct.
-If it is correct, you are granted a point.
-- `;reveal` - Reveals the answer, removing the ability to score for that specific question.

 ##### Casino Commands
 - `;roll` - Rolls a die.
 - `;flip` - Flips a coin.